The Lively Set: The turbine car

 The turbine car used in the film is the famous 1963 Chrysler Ghia Turbine Car developed by George Huebner and his team.
 The car's engine is realistically described in the film, particularly Chrysler's use of heat regenerators, which cooled the car's exhaust to a temperature even lower than that of a traditional piston engine.

 The Chrysler Turbine Car is mentioned in the opening credits of the film.
 Chrysler participated in the film's development as the car was its exclusive property and the patented engine design was extensively advertised as the "engine of the future."

 Reception

+The film was released in late October 1964 and received mixed reviews.
 The Los Angeles Times called the film "... the most awful little time waster."

 Writing in The New York Times, critic Eugene Arthur wrote, "By the fadeout, everyone up there on the screen is positively beaming with joy.
 Before congratulating them on their acting ability, though, remember that they, unlike the helpless customers, were paid."

 Awards

 The Lively Set was nominated at the 37th Academy Awards for Best Sound Editing (Robert Bratton).
+It won the Golden Reel Award for Best Sound Editing for a Feature Film.